FEniCS/dolfinx/README.md

 apt install fenics-dolfinx
 ```

-When a version of DOLFINx is released we aim to provide a current build for the
+When a version of DOLFINx is released we aim to provide a build for the
 latest stable version of Ubuntu.
 All other versions are provided on a
 best-effort basis.